EOSIO/eos/docs/cleos/command-reference/system/system-undelegatebw.md

 ---
-title: "system regproxy"
+title: "system undelegatebw"
-excerpt: "Register an account as a proxy (for voting)"
+excerpt: "Undelegate bandwidth"
 ---
 ## Positional Arguments
+- `from` _TEXT_ - The account undelegating bandwidth
-`proxy` _TEXT_ - The proxy account to register
+- `receiver` _TEXT_ - The account to undelegate bandwidth from
+- `unstake_net_quantity` _TEXT_ - The amount of EOS to undelegate for network bandwidth
+- `unstake_cpu_quantity` _TEXT_  - The amount of EOS to undelegate for CPU bandwidth

 ## Options
 - `-h,--help` Print this help message and exit
 - `-x,--expiration` _TEXT_ - set the time in seconds before a transaction expires, defaults to 30s